São Pedro de Alcântara Viewpoint Guide

 Miradouro de Sao Pedro de Alcantara

-At night, catch up with friends or some romance with the charming sunset before heading out to the Bairro Alto nightlife.
+At night, catch up with friends or have some romance with the charming sunset before heading out to the Bairro Alto nightlife.
+There are many things to do here and in other parts of Lisbon at night.

 To the rear of the Jardim São Pedro de Alcântara garden is the Solar do Vinho do Porto tasting rooms.
 Below the park are eight changing displays from Galeria de Arte Urbana.

-Furthermore, it is also the stop for the Elevador dar Gloria, the funicular that climbs the steep hill.
+Furthermore, it is also the stop for the Elevador de Gloria, the funicular that climbs the steep hill.
 Behind the park, you find the number 24 tram with the yellow carriages heading downhill.

 In the garden’s center, you find a statue commemorating the Bairro Alto district’s printing and newspaper heritage.
 It is a statue of Eduardo Coelho, the founder of the Diario de Noticias newspaper.